Workshop Grants for Penn Faculty

 Basic Page Sidebar Menu Perry World House

 Perry World House is currently accepting applications for its Penn Faculty Workshop Grant program.
 This program is designed to encourage collaboration between Penn faculty and Perry World House on one to two day academic workshops with support from PWH of up to $20,000.
-Applications for the fall 2019 cycle are due by December 1, 2019.
+DEADLINE EXTENDED: applications for the spring 2020 cycle are due by May 15, 2020.

 Specifically, Perry World House is seeking applications from Penn faculty members from any school or department to create a workshop that will advance knowledge and policy engagement in the global space.
 We are especially, but not exclusively, interested in applications that fit within one of Perry World House’s two research themes: